kagiko/vaultwarden-wiki/Third-party-packages.md

 A sample configuration file is provided at `/usr/local/etc/rc.conf.d/vaultwarden.sample`.
 Copy this file to `/usr/local/etc/rc.conf.d/vaultwarden` and edit its content to [configure vaultwarden](https://github.com/dani-garcia/vaultwarden/wiki/Configuration-overview#configuration-options).
 The `vaultwarden` service can then be launched as usual (`service(8)`, etc.).

+## Syncloud

+[Syncloud](https://syncloud.org) is a self-hosting platform to help people with even no device administration experience to get popular services running on their devices.

+Bitwarden is available for installation in app store on the device and requires no configuration.

 ## RPM and DEB packages for most common distributions

 openSUSE build service projekt with support for: